Introduction

 Getting Kubernetes ready

-You will need to install a new Kubernetes cluster.
+Next step is to install a new Kubernetes cluster on your machine.
 KNIME supports the kURL distribution of Kubernetes.

 Installing kURL